francoisromain/postcss-grid-system/README.md

 postcss([ require('postcss-structure') ])
 ```

-For example with a [Npm script](https://docs.npmjs.com/misc/scripts) and [postcss-cli](https://www.npmjs.com/package/postcss-cli), add this to package.json:
+For example with a [npm script](https://docs.npmjs.com/misc/scripts) and [postcss-cli](https://www.npmjs.com/package/postcss-cli), add this to package.json:

 ```
 "scripts": {